jendave/token-note-hover/API.md

 # Token Note Hover API

-At the this time, the Token Note Hover API covers a hook where content can be modified.
+At this time, the Token Note Hover API covers a hook where content can be modified.

 ## Hook token-note-hover.contentCreate (actor, displayImages, contentMap)